 Granite composite sinks offer something a little different to other sinks options out there.
 They are often a firm choice for kitchen sinks that need to stand the test of time and handle multiple challenges from tough stains, the pile-up of dishes and cooking oils.
 Here are some key benefits of granite composite sinks:

 - Durable just like granite stone – Made from a combination of highly durable granite stone and high-tech composites they are sturdy and robust, able to withstand the strains of a modern-day kitchen sink.

 - Heat and scratch resistant – With the durable qualities of granite stone, granite composite sinks are heavily heat-resistant and can easily take a pan straight from the oven to the sink.
 Moreover, they are also extremely chip and scratch resistant.

 - Cost – Whilst granite composite sinks are the most expensive of the composite sink range, they are cheaper than their other heavy gauge stainless steel sink counterparts

 Granite composite sinks can also be installed as under-mounted sinks, however, though they may share the same properties as granite or other natural stones they may not always blend seamlessly into the pattern of your chosen kitchen worktop material.
 This said they are still an extremely beautiful and practical option for sinks that will be susceptible to heavy use!

 QUARTZ COMPOSITE SINKS

-In some ways similar to granite composite sinks, quartz composite sinks are made with a mix of ground stone that is then binded together.
-Just like quartz worktops, quartz composite sinks share some similar advantages and can be a great option for high traffic kitchens.
+In some ways similar to granite composite sinks, quartz composite sinks are made with a mix of ground stone that is then bound together.
+Just like quartz countertops, quartz composite sinks share some similar advantages and can be a great option for high-traffic kitchens.
 Here are a few of their main benefits:

 - Cost – As with granite composite sinks, quartz composite sinks are cheaper than their stainless steel counterparts.